 Please do not buy N95 respirator masks or other medical face masks, unless required for your job.
 They are in short supply and are needed by the medical staff and first responders who are caring for sick people.

 Masks with one-way exhalation valves or vents are not recommended.
 The purpose of masks is to keep respiratory droplets belonging to the person wearing the mask from reaching others.
 Masks with one-way valves or vents allow exhaled air to be expelled out through holes in the material.
 This can allow exhaled respiratory droplets to reach others and potentially spread the COVID-19 virus.
 Therefore, VDH does not recommend using masks if they have an exhalation valve or vent.
-Evaluation of gaiters and face shields is on-going and effectiveness is not known at this time.

 For people who have intellectual or developmental disabilities, mental health conditions, such as anxiety, or other sensory sensitivities, it may feel scary or challenging to wear a mask.
 Talk with your healthcare provider for advice on how to wear a mask.
 It may also be helpful to practice wearing a mask at home for short time periods and taking breaks if you feel anxious.
 Practicing at home first may help you adjust to wearing a mask in public settings.
 Taking slow, deep breaths may also help reduce anxiety or stress from wearing a mask.